Skip to main content

 Real-World Example: The $10,000 Mistake

 A homeowner built a beautiful deck using UC3-treated pine, but installed it with inadequate ventilation and unsealed end cuts.
 Within 8 years, significant decay required complete replacement.
 The same design with UC4 treatment, sealed cuts, and proper ventilation would have lasted 25+ years.
 The savings from "economy" choices resulted in a $10,000 replacement cost – far more than the initial savings.
+This kind of thing happens more often than you'd expect, and it's almost always the same few details that get skipped.
+What stings is that the extra materials would have been a fraction of that replacement bill.

 8 Historical Examples of Timber Longevity